 The installation of the Croda Community Notification System (CCNS) is complete.
 Sirens are located at:

 The CCNS was installed to ensure our neighboring communities are alerted to any potential situations at our site that could impact public safety.
 The four sirens comprising our CCNS were simultaneously tested on February 8, 2022.
 All four sirens were successfully activated during the test.

 Going forward, routine siren tests will be performed for one minute at 7:00 pm on the second Tuesday of every February, May, August, and November.
-The remaining 2022 siren tests are scheduled for:
+Dates for 2024 are as follows:

 This notice and the expansion of our alarm system is undertaken as part of the settlement of an enforcement action.

 - Along Cherry Lane near the Atlas Point facility

 - On Landers Lane, near Eisenberg Elementary School

 - On Karlyn Drive, near the Police Athletic League (PAL) Garfield Park site

 - On Lambson Lane, near Rose Hill Community Center

 We firmly believe that it is our social obligation to make a positive, lasting difference in our community.
 Atlas Point is always exploring new community engagement initiatives to invest in.
 Our employees regularly come together to give back through our 1% Club volunteer program and our STEM Committee.
 Click on the photos below to learn more about our recent activities.